lammps/lammps/doc/src/pg_library.rst

 when compiling your code and the inclusion of ``mpi.h`` will be skipped and consequently the function :cpp:func:`lammps_open` may not be used.

+.. admonition:: Errors versus exceptions
+   :class: note

    If any of the function calls in the LAMMPS library API will trigger an error inside LAMMPS, this will result in an abort of the entire program.
 This is not always desirable.
 Instead, LAMMPS can be compiled to instead :ref:`throw a C++ exception <exceptions>`.

 .. warning::

-   No checks are made on the arguments of the function calls of the C library interface.
-All arguments must be non-NULL unless explicitly allowed and point to consistent and valid data.
+   No checks are made on the arguments of the function calls of the C library interface.  *All* function arguments must be non-NULL unless *explicitly* allowed and point to consistent and valid data.
 Buffers for storing returned data must be allocated to a suitable size.
    Passing invalid or unsuitable information will likely cause crashes or corrupt data.

 ------------------------------